Viburnum beetle can cause defoliation of some Viburnum species, especially V. tinus and V. opulus.

 What is viburnum beetle?

-Viburnum beetle is a leaf beetle (family Chrysomelidae) with about 250 species found in Britain.
+Viburnum beetle is a leaf beetle (family Chrysomelidae).
+There are about 250 leaf beetle species found in Britain.
 They all feed on plants, most are do not have a noticeable effect on garden plants, many are colourful and many species are local or rare.

 Viburnum beetle feeds on viburnums.
 Most of the damage is caused by the larvae in spring but some further defoliation is done by the adult beetles in late summer.